mwarning/testmesh/README.md

 Notes:
  - 32Bit node identifiers are mapped to and from IP addresses
- - the hop count metric is used in all examples
+ - the hop count metric is used in all examples (so far)
- - DSR stands for Dynamic Source Routing
+ - `DSR` stands for `Dynamic Source Routing`
- - AODV stands for Ad-hoc Distance Vector
+ - `AODV` stands for `Ad-hoc On-demand Distance Vector`
- - the number after a routing protocol name differentiates variants
+ - the number after a routing protocol names variants

 ## Usage